pantheon-systems/documentation/source/_docs/vanity-domains.md

 </div>

 ## Create Wildcard DNS Records
 At your DNS provider, create a wildcard A/AAAA record pointing to our edge.
-If you go with `sites.example.com`, the record would need to be created as follows.
+Using the example domain `sites.example.com`, the record would need to be created as follows.
 Replace `X` with a `1`, `2`, `3`, or `4`:

 > `*.sites.example.com` **A** `23.185.0.X`